 The Institute offers retirement and post retirement benefits to its employees.
-The Massachusetts Institute of Technology retirement benefit has two components: a defined benefit plan and a defined contribution plan.
+The Massachusetts Institute of Technology retirement benefit has a defined benefit plan and a defined contribution plan.
 The retirement benefit covers substantially all employees of the Institute.
-The Institute contributes to the defined benefit plan amounts which are actuarially determined to provide the Retirement Plan with sufficient assets to meet future benefit requirements.
-There were no contributions to the defined benefit plan in 1999 or 2000.
+The Institute contributes to the defined benefit plan amounts which are actuarially determined to provide the retirement plan with sufficient assets to meet future benefit requirements.
+There were no contributions to the defined benefit plan in 2001 or 2000.
+The costs recognized during 2001 and 2000 related to the defined contribution components of the Retirement Plan were \$25.0 million and \$24.0 million, respectively.

 In addition to providing pension benefits, the Institute provides certain health care and life insurance benefits for retired employees.
 Substantially all of the Institute's employees may become eligible for those benefits if they reach a qualifying retirement age while working for the Institute.
 Retiree health plans are paid for in part by retirees' contributions, which are adjusted annually.
 Benefits are provided through various insurance companies whose charges are based either on the benefits paid during the year or annual premiums.
 Health benefits are provided to retirees, their covered dependents, and beneficiaries.
 Substantially all retiree life insurance plans are non-contributory and cover the retiree only.
 The Institute amortizes the past service amount relating to the accumulated postretirement benefit obligation for retiree costs and transition over the allowable 20-year period.
 The Institute maintains a trust to which it has contributed the postretirement health care and life insurance costs on the accrual basis.

-The table on the following page provides detail changes in benefits obligations, component of benefit costs and weighted average assumptions (figures are in thousands of dollars)
+The following table provides detail changes in benefits obligations, component of benefit costs and weighted average assumptions (figures are in thousands of dollars).